intelligent-machine-learning/dlrover/README.md

 ## Community

-Welcome to scan the DingTalk QR or search "AI Infra" in WeChat(微信) to join DLRover group The DingTalk QR is:
+Welcome to scan the DingTalk QR or search "AI Infra" in WeChat(微信) to join DLRover group.
+The DingTalk QR is:

 <div align="center">